 The island is known for a great offer on water sports.
-Santa Maria offer a fairly wide choice on restaurants and bars.
+Santa Maria offers a fairly wide choice in restaurants and bars.
 There is a great mix of nationalities living in the island, coming mostly from Europe and continental Africa, beside of the Cape Verdean community.

 Is it necessary to get vaccinations to get into de country?

 No specific vaccines are required.
-It is only required certification of vaccination against yellow fever to visitants older than 1 year coming from countries that have notify any case of yellow fever during the last 6 years.
-We recommend to contact the Cabo Verdean embassy in your country to get further information.
+It is only required certification of vaccination against yellow fever to visitants older than 1 year coming from countries that have to notify any case of yellow fever during the last 6 years.
+We recommend contacting the Cabo Verdean embassy in your country to get further information.

 Do I need to get a visa to travel to Cabo Verde?